-Acorns does charge for their services, but not much, with prices ranging between $1 to $3 per month.
+Acorns does charge for its services, but not much, with prices ranging between $1 to $5 per month.

 Keep in mind that Acorns does one thing well, and one thing only: automation.
 If you want any control over what you invest in, or you want an account other than a brokerage account or IRA, look elsewhere.

 Similar to Acorns and Stash, Qapital is best known for its savings automation, which it does winningly.

 Qapital allows you to set up a wide range of savings triggers to move money automatically from your checking account to your brokerage account.
 In fact, they offer more flexibility in this regard than Acorns.
 You get to customize these rules as you see fit when you set up your account.

 In addition, the app allows you to create savings goals and split your paycheck toward those goals.
 At more expensive levels, you also get access to their “Spending Sweet Spot” (a budget assistant) and their “Money Missions” feature with financial challenges created by behavioral economists.